 Individual counseling is designed to focus on short-term goals in order to facilitate students’ college success and adjustment.
 The Counseling Center utilizes a brief counseling model.
 Appointments are typically scheduled every 2 to 3 weeks.
 While there are no 'set' number of individual sessions for each client, the average is about 4 sessions.
 Some clients only need 2 or 3 sessions.
 Together, the counselor and student set goals and determine the approximate number of sessions that may be needed.
 In order to serve as many students as possible, the Counseling Center observes a college career upper limit of 15 individual sessions for enrolled Texas State students.

-Counseling sessions typically last 50 minutes.
+Counseling sessions typically last 45-50 minutes.
 At each session, the counselor and student will set the next appointment time and date.
+Please note that if you arrive more than 20 minutes after your scheduled appointment time, you may be rescheduled or seen for a reduced length of time at the counselor's discretion.

-In some situations students may benefit from more frequent, longer-term, or specialized care.
-In these cases a student will meet with the Counseling Center Referral Specialist to consult about which resources may be most beneficial.
-The Referral Specialist assists students in making initial contact with an outside provider or agency and can provide follow up support.
+In some situations, students may benefit from more frequent, longer-term, or specialized care.
+In these cases, a student may meet with the Counseling Center Referral Specialist to consult about which resources may be most beneficial.
+The Referral Specialist assists students in making initial contact with an outside provider or agency and can provide follow-up support.